Free Early Education and Childcare for 2, 3 and 4-year-olds Click to get info

 Direct Payments are a way of arranging services for disabled children and young people and their families.
 Direct payments can be made to those with parental responsibility for a disabled child, letting parents choose and buy the services they need.
 The council decides if a child is eligible by carrying out an assessment of needs.

-As a parent you can use direct payments to buy a placement at a nursery offering specialist support, for short breaks, equipment, personal care or to provide assistance for your child to attend an activity or after school club.
+As a parent you can use direct payments to buy a placement at a nursery offering specialist support, for short breaks, equipment, personal care or to provide assistance in order for your child to attend an activity or after school club.

-Tax Free Childcare for disabled children
+Tax-Free Childcare for disabled children